 (b) the appointment and official character of any such person.

 [Section 106 amended: No. 121 of 1982 s.
 36; No. 94 of 1984 s.
 66; No. 44 of 1991 s.
 8; No. 39 of 2018 s.
-61.]
+61; No. 30 of 2021 s.
+76(2).]

 107. No costs to be awarded against Registrar, deputy registrar or industrial inspector

-No order for costs shall be made against the Registrar, a deputy registrar, or an industrial inspector in proceedings instituted by him pursuant to a direction given under this Act.
+No order for costs can be made against the Registrar, a deputy registrar, or an industrial inspector in proceedings instituted pursuant to a direction given under this Act.

 [Section 107 amended: No. 94 of 1984 s.
-66.]
+66; No. 30 of 2021 s.
+76(6) and 77(13).]

 108. Organisations and associations not affected by certain Imperial Acts

-An organisation or association shall not, on and from the date of its registration, and while so registered, be affected by the provisions of any Act of the Imperial Parliament against corresponding societies or unlawful combinations in respect of any matters done in compliance with the registered rules of such organisation or association.
+An organisation or association is not, on and from the date of its registration, and while so registered, affected by the provisions of any Act of the Imperial Parliament against corresponding societies or unlawful combinations in respect of any matters done in compliance with the registered rules of such organisation or association.

 [Section 108 amended: No. 94 of 1984 s.
-66.]
+66; No. 30 of 2021 s.
+76(8).]

 109. Dues payable to organisation or association may be sued for

-All fines, subscriptions and levies payable under its rules to an organisation or association by any member thereof or to any association by any organisation represented therein may, in so far as they are owing to the organisation or association for any period subsequent to the registration thereof, be sued for and recovered in a court of competent jurisdiction as a debt due to the organisation or association, but every action for the recovery of such fines, subscriptions and levies shall be commenced within 12 months from the time when the cause of action arose.
+All fines, subscriptions and levies payable under its rules to an organisation or association by any member or to any association by any organisation may, in so far as they are owing to the organisation or association for any period subsequent to the registration, be sued for and recovered in a court of competent jurisdiction as a debt due to the organisation or association, but every action for the recovery of such fines, subscriptions and levies must be commenced within 12 months from the time when the cause of action arose.

 [Section 109 amended: No. 94 of 1984 s.
 66; No. 79 of 1995 s.
-41.]
+41; No. 30 of 2021 s.
+76(2) and 78(7).]

 110. Disputes between organisation or association and its members, how to be determined

-(1) Every dispute between an organisation and any of its members, or between an association and any organisation represented therein, shall, subject to section 66, be decided in the manner directed by the rules of the organisation, or, as the case may be, by the rules of the association.
+(1) Every dispute between an organisation and any of its members, or between an association and any organisation, must, subject to section 66, be decided in the manner directed by the rules of the organisation, or, as the case may be, by the rules of the association.

-(2) On the application of an organisation or association, an industrial magistrate’s court may order the payment by any member or, in the case of an association, by any organisation represented therein of any fine, penalty, or subscription payable in pursuance of the rules of the organisation or the association, as the case may be, or any contribution, not exceeding $20 in the case of any member, to a penalty incurred or money payable under an award or order.
+(2) On the application of an organisation or association, an industrial magistrate’s court may order the payment by any member or, in the case of an association, by any organisation of any fine, penalty, or subscription payable in pursuance of the rules of the organisation or the association, as the case may be, or any contribution, not exceeding $20 in the case of any member, to a penalty incurred or money payable under an award or order.

 [Section 110 amended: No. 94 of 1984 s.
 66; No. 44 of 1991 s.
-8.]
+8; No. 30 of 2021 s.
+76(2) and 78(7).]

 111. No premiums etc. to be taken for employment

-(1) An employer or employee or a person acting on behalf of an employer or employee shall not ask, demand, or receive, or pay or provide or offer to pay or provide, any premium, payment, or reward for or in respect of the employment or engagement of any employee in any industry which is the subject of an award or order, but this subsection does not apply to an employment or engagement through the agency of an employment agent acting in the ordinary course of his business under the Employment Agents Act 1976.
+(1) An employer or employee or a person acting on behalf of an employer or employee must not ask, demand, or receive, or pay or provide or offer to pay or provide, any premium, payment, or reward for or in respect of the employment or engagement of any employee in any industry which is the subject of an award or order, but this subsection does not apply to an employment or engagement through the agency of an employment agent acting in the ordinary course of business under the Employment Agents Act 1976.